 Kyung-Mi Kim, piano

-Dr. Kim has performed many solo and chamber recitals.
+Dr. Kim has performed extensively as a solo and collaborative pianist throughout her career.
 In 1993, she premiered the woodwind quintet by Heinrich von Herxogenberg at Indiana University.
 She has performed in major recital halls in South Korea, such as the Se-Jong Cultural Center.

 Dr. Kim moved to Atlanta in 2006 and became one of the most active collaborative pianists in the Atlanta area.
-She joined the Georgia State University School of Music in 2006 as a collaborative pianist, and Agnes Scott College in 2010 as a artist affiliate.
+She joined the Georgia State University School of Music in 2006.